Architecture Guide

 Context Isolation

 Renderers cannot access Node.js.
 All OS interactions go through hard-coded IPC channels in preload.js.
-No dynamic channel creation is possible.

 Zero Cloud Storage